ibm-cloud-docs/watson-assistant/actions-global-settings.md

 1. Click **Save**, and then click **Close**.

-## Algorithms versions
+## Algorithm version
 {: #actions-global-settings-algorithms-versions}

-**Algorithms versions** allows you to choose which version of {{site.data.keyword.conversationshort}} algorithms to apply to your future trainings.
+**Algorithm version** allows you to choose which {{site.data.keyword.conversationshort}} algorithm to apply to your future trainings.
+For more information, see [Algorithm version](/docs/watson-assistant?topic=watson-assistant-algorithm-version).

-You can choose to use the more stable and fully supported version of algorithms by selecting **Baseline**.
-This is the latest mature version that you might want to use for your live assistant.
-Or you can choose **Beta** to preview and test what is coming.
-The capability in the beta version at any given time is likely to become the baseline version later on.

-The baseline and beta versions are labeled with dates such as **Baseline (2022-06-01)** or **Beta (2022-06-10)**.
-This refers to the release of a specific baseline or beta version.
-You can consult the [{{site.data.keyword.conversationshort}} release notes](/docs/watson-assistant?topic=watson-assistant-watson-assistant-release-notes) for details of updates made in that algorithms version release.

-Algorithm version options are currently available for Arabic, Chinese (Simplified), Chinese (Traditional), Czech, Dutch, English, French, German, Japanese, Korean, Italian, Portuguese, and Spanish.
-The universal language model uses default algorithm versions.

 ## Auto-save
 {: #actions-global-settings-auto-save}